truemark/autoalarm/README.md

 -   **Customize ReAlarm Schedule**:
     -   The ReAlarm schedule by default runs every 120 minutes.
-    -   ReAlarm can be customized to run at different intervals on a per alarm basis by setting the `autoalarm:re-alarm-minutes` tag to a whole number value.
+    -   ReAlarm can be customized to run at different intervals on a per-alarm basis by setting the `autoalarm:re-alarm-minutes` tag to a whole number value.